 The learner will be able to summarize methods that satisfy FAR requirements relative to contracting and non-contracting methods.

-The learner will be able to complete a graphical representation of appropriate acquisition procedures including non-contracting alternatives.
+The learner will be able to complete a graphical representation of appropriate acquisition procedures, including non-contracting alternatives.

 Table 2.3.1